 Who We Are

-Responsibilities/Committees: Vice Chairperson.
-Chair of REP Panel/Joint Chair of the Safeguarding and Pupil Welfare Board.
+Responsibilities/Committees: Vice Chair of Governors, Chair of REP Panel,/Joint Chair Safeguarding and Pupil Welfare Board.

 I am a mother of 2 daughters.
 I became an Associate Governor at Lonsdale in Sept 2016, then a full Governor in September 2017.
 I have previously been a Parent Governor at Marriotts School from 2012/2014.
 I am registered disabled and have found that with my free time this has given me the opportunity to give back to my local community.
 I believe that every child deserves a good education no matter their background and I hope to help support the school in achieving this.